finbourne/lusid-sdk-java/sdk/docs/TransactionTransactionFeesApi.md

         TransactionTransactionFeesApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionTransactionFeesApi.class);
         String scope = "scope_example"; // String | The scope of the TransactionFee.
         String code = "code_example"; // String | The code of the TransactionFee.
 Together with the scope this uniquely identifies the TransactionFee.
-        String effectiveAt = "effectiveAt_example"; // String | The date and time at which the query is effective.
+        String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to retrieve the TransactionFee properties.
+Defaults to the current LUSID system datetime if not specified.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the TransactionFees.
 Defaults to latest if not specified.
         List<String> propertyKeys = Arrays.asList(); // List<String> | The collection of `PropertyKey`s that we want to decorate on identifies the TransactionFee.
         try {